-Since 2005, Brown has served as Associate Project Director of the Survey of Doctorate Recipients (SDR), a biennial, NSF-sponsored study of the career paths of doctorate holders.
+From 2005-2019, Brown served as associate project director of the Survey of Doctorate Recipients (SDR), a biennial, NSF-sponsored study of the career paths of doctorate holders.
 As this longitudinal study is fully tri-mode, with Web, Mail survey, and CATI components in addition to an extensive locating effort before and during survey data collection, she understands the challenges of surveys with multiple data collection modes and maintaining a sample over time.
 The SDR is made up of U.S.-trained doctorate recipients who are now located across the globe and incorporates an adaptive design to appropriately manage the volume of sample members (120,000).
 Brown has played a major role on such significant, longitudinal education studies as the National Longitudinal Study of No Child Left Behind (NLS-NCLB) and the National Longitudinal Evaluation of Comprehensive School Reform (NLECSR).
 Each of these studies, funded by the U.S. Department of Education, surveyed a wide range of educational players.
-In addition, she served as Project Director for the District Survey component of the Texas Public Education Cuts Impact Assessment as well as Associate Project Director for the Youth Culture Survey, a national RDD survey sponsored by the University of Chicago, which explored the opinions of youths and young adults as part of the larger Black Youth Project.
+In addition, she served as project director for the District Survey component of the Texas Public Education Cuts Impact Assessment as well as associate project director for the Youth Culture Survey, a national RDD survey sponsored by the University of Chicago, which explored the opinions of youths and young adults as part of the larger Black Youth Project.